Loading map…

 Digital Nomad Visa (Designated Activities)

-The Designated Activities (Digital Nomad) visa launched March 31, 2024, allows remote workers employed outside Japan to live and work for up to six months.
+The Designated Activities (Digital Nomad) visa allows eligible remote workers employed outside Japan to live and work in Japan for up to six months.

 Eligibility Requirements

-- Citizenship: Must be from one of 49 eligible countries/territories
+- Citizenship: Must be a national of one of ~49 eligible countries/territories (verify the current list with Japan's Ministry of Foreign Affairs)

 - Employment: Proof of remote employment for overseas clients or employer